Of all the types of malware out there, there’s one that takes sneakiness — and destruction — to the next level: the worm.

 It was the result of Code Red, a worm that exploited a Microsoft Internet Information Services vulnerability to infect over 350,000 machines.

-The worm was programmed to spend 20 days propagating, then launch denial-of-service attacks on several IP addresses, including that of the White House.
+The worm was programmed to spend 20 days propagating and then launch denial-of-service attacks on several IP addresses, including that of the White House.
 This forced the White House to change its IP address and ultimately caused over $2 billion in damage worldwide.

 The Stuxnet Worm